Skip to main content

 StepWhat you built

-Step 1Merchant account + credentials
+Step 1Merchant account + API key

 Step 3Frontend button that opens the Surge widget